 Gray was yelling in pain as one officer put his knee on the back of his neck and another pulled his legs up behind his back.
-“They had him in the Boston crab,” says Williams.
 Police started dragging Gray to a paddy wagon as he screamed in pain.
 “We said, ‘His legs are broke!
-Take him to the hospital!,” Booze recalls.
+Take him to the hospital!”
+Booze recalls.
 “A black cop was there.
 We asked him, ‘Can’t you do something?’
 But he walked right by.”

-Gray was put in the wagon, still yelling, but not buckled in.
-It lurched off toward the Western District police station, six blocks south, maybe a minute and a half away.
-When the van finally arrived 46 minutes later after several stops, it was obvious that he had run his last race.
+Gray was put in the van, still yelling, but not buckled in.
+The vehicle lurched off toward the Western District police station, six blocks south, maybe a minute and a half away.
+It arrived 46 minutes later, after several stops.
+Somewhere along the way, Freddie Gray sustained the spinal cord injuries that would kill him.

 “Freddie was just like a lot of guys here,” Booze says.
 “But he would always stop and ask me if I was doing OK.
 Now, his little friends do the same.”